alexsteinerde/docker-client-swift/README.md

 Note: various Docker endpoints such as list or prune support *filters*.
 These are currently not implemented.

+<sup>1</sup> Attach is currently not supported when connecting to Docker via local Unix socket.

 ## Installation
 ### Package.swift